hanmpark/scholarship_logtime/README.md

 ### API

-To access the 42 API, you will have to create an application v2.
+As the program needs to access the 42 API, you will have to create an application v2 in your intra.

-Go to your intra, click on your profile, settings, API, register a new app.
+For that, go on your intra, click on your profile, settings, API, register a new app.

 - **Name** = _scholarship_logtime_